 Your income and expenses will have an effect on how much you can borrow.
 A solid track record of employment and a history of regular savings in your bank account will make it easier for you to get a home loan.
 Lenders want to see evidence of good financial management, to ensure they aren’t taking unnecessary risks.
 You can do this by using a separate savings account with a higher interest rate to make regular deposits and limited withdrawals. *

-Most lenders will do a credit file check as part of a loan application – what does yours say about you?
+Most lenders will do a credit file check as part of a loan application.
 The details on your credit history file can mean the difference between having a loan approved or not.
 Your credit history will list any instances where you have applied for credit, the outcome of those applications and any credit default information registered by a third party.
 You can check your credit history via credit bureaus such as Equifax Pty Ltd (www.equifax.com.au).

 Mortgage repayment calculators can give you an indication of what your repayments might be for a particular loan amount By playing around with calculators, you’re able to consider how much you are comfortable paying each month in mortgage repayments.
 Remember, it’s important to not only make your mortgage repayments comfortably each month, but to also have enough money for emergencies or unexpected costs.

 Our home loan calculator helps you estimate the true cost of your purchase.
 It takes into account expenses people often forget about when purchasing a property such as stamp duty, rates, insurance, maintenance and more.

 3. What kind of property you want to purchase